glouppe/info8006-introduction-to-ai/lecture4.md

 The axioms really do constrain the degrees of belief an agent can have concerning logically related propositions.

 De Finetti's theorem implies that no rational agent can have beliefs that violate the axioms of probability.

+$P$ can be universal (Frequentist), subjective (Bayesian).
+It is a choice we make.
+It can even be parameterized and then learned from data (Lecture 5 and 7).

 ---